cquiroz/scala-java-locales/README.md

 lazy val myCross = crossProject.
   ...
   .jsSettings(
-    libraryDependencies += "io.github.cquiroz" %%% "scala-java-locales" % "0.5.2-cldr31"
+    libraryDependencies += "com.github.cquiroz" %%% "scala-java-locales" % "0.3.15-cldr35"
   )
 ```

-**Requirement**: you must use a host JDK8 to *build* your project, i.e., to
+**Requirement**: you must use a host JDK8 to _build_ your project, i.e., to
 launch sbt. `scala-java-locales` does not work on earlier JDKs.

 ## Work in Progress / linking errors